gaarbelaez/n-hum-inno/_pages/en/about.md

 ## Shared skills, expertise and resources

-The LabCom is a research program funded by the ANR and involves two complementary partners, the ERPI laboratory and the SME TEA.
+N-Hum-Inno is a joint research program funded by the ANR and involves two complementary partners, the ERPI laboratory and the SME TEA.

 **TEA** is a French SME leader in measuring human activity in complex real environments.
 With more than 30 years of experience in R&D and strong links with scientific experts.
 TEA develops and markets several products for measuring human activity in real or virtual environments.